Magnolia Chicken Timplados Hotshots: 2011–2012: Mark Barroca's arrival

-The 9th championship

 May 6, 2012, B-Meg finished the series in game 7 against Talk 'N Text Tropang Texters for the 2012 PBA Commissioner's Cup finals.
 B-Meg was down by two 74–76 with 1.2 seconds remaining, when Denzel Bowles hit the game-tying two free throws to the delight of the mammoth Sunday crowd of 21,046 at the Smart Araneta Coliseum.

 Late in the game between the Texters and the Llamados, there was confusion amid the roar of the crowd, as people thought the game was already over, and just like in 1980, a banner bearing the name of Talk 'N Text was already brought out at the Smart Araneta Coliseum.

 It turned out that the Llamados still had a lease on life, as Bowles was fouled by Kelly Williams with 1.7 seconds left.
 The 23-year-old import made both of his free throws to send the game into overtime, where B-Meg pounced on the shorthanded TNT team for their 9th title.

-2012 Governors' Cup

 Devance and Intal weren't able to play much because of injuries but B-Meg once again booked a ticket to the 2012 Governors' Cup Finals against Rain or Shine after beating Barangay Ginebra, 74–72 courtesy of a Peter June Simon follow up.
 B-Meg dropped their first game 91–80, but the resilient Llamados bounced back and defeated Rain or Shine 85–80, where Yap was named Best Player of the Game with 24 pts, 9 rebound performance.
 But B-Meg lost two straight with a 93–84 (where Cone benched his superstars in the final quarter and put Marqus Blakey and Pingris back in just few minutes remaining) and 94–89 respectively and RoS led the series 3–1.
 But Yap exploded for a conference high 57 points and dedicated his performance to the late former president Corazon Aquino, his former mother-in-law as they defeated the E-Painters,91–81.
 He scored again with 20 pts in the crucial Game 6 and they won in convincing fashion, 97–81 to tie the series at 3-all with Simon being hailed as the Best Player of the Game.
 B-Meg looks to be the 4th team to come back from a 1–3 deficit (they accomplished this in 2006).
 They also look for their first back-to-back championships.
 However, the Elasto Painters fought hard in Game 7 and defeated B-Meg, 83–76 despite Yap's 23 point performance.
 The Llamados have missed crucial shots during crunch and their import Blakely being fouled out early in the fourth quarter and Rain or Shine took advantage.

-San Mig Coffee (2012–2014)
+2012–2014: The rebrand to San Mig Coffee and Grand Slam

 Prior to the start of the 2012–13 PBA season, San Miguel Pure Foods Company, Inc. announced that the team will play under the name San Mig Coffee Mixers.
 The following season, the team was named San Mig Super Coffee Mixers.